 The Legacy mine site, located near the Village of Bethune within the RM of Dufferin, is the first new potash mine in Saskatchewan in nearly 40 years, and the name is a fitting one; many employees have come to K+S Potash Canada (KSPC) for the chance to be part of something bigger than themselves.

-“They have a once in a lifetime career opportunity to build a mine from the ground up.
+“They have a once-in-a-lifetime career opportunity to build a mine from the ground up.
 When I started in 2011 there was just a prairie field.
-Every time I am at site, I see significant progress,” said Kim Poley, Vice President of Human Resources for KSPC.
-This once in a lifetime opportunity is something KSPC is using to attract prospective employees and they believe it is working.
+Every time I am at the site, I see significant progress,” said Kim Poley, Vice President of Human Resources for KSPC.
+This once-in-a-lifetime opportunity is something KSPC is using to attract prospective employees and they believe it is working.
 “Currently our KSPC payroll is over $30 million and when we’re in full production, it will be double that.
 Our goal is to hire local skilled trades and operations men and women,” Poley continued.

 During the construction period, KSPC will pay hundreds of thousands of dollars per year in municipal taxes to the RM of Dufferin.
 Once the mine is in production, this amount will rise to over half a million dollars per year.
 According to the provincial government’s formula, this money will be distributed to the RM of Dufferin as well as other nearby rural municipalities, towns, and villages.

 More than 1100 workers, employed by over 50 contractors, are currently active at the site.
 KSPC has teamed up with AMEC Americas, a highly experienced Engineering, Procurement, and Construction Management firm in the Canadian potash industry, to manage the project on their behalf.
 “We manage the contractors in their work, as well as the interfaces among contractors, and the construction services and facilities that tie the program together,” said Kevin Brown, Project Director for AMEC.